 Although Nineteen Eighty-Four is full of radical uncertainty, it has often been met by a hasty and knowing criticism, over-confident about what it knows about the book and the lessons we should draw from it.
 Such dogmatism is often allied to the belief that it should serve as a pedagogical book, the instrument of an exemplary pedagogy that can teach some necessary harsh lessons about the limits of human possibility and our political futures.
 Orwell’s work and Nineteen Eighty-Four in particular has often seemed to mark an impasse for radical thought, a ‘No Through Road’ to social change and political action.
 Writers on the left have thus often been sceptical of, or hostile to, the book, and of the political purposes to which it has been put.
 The polemical, enforcing binaries of Cold War politics left a strong mark on Orwell studies, and have often confined or delimited understanding of his work.
 A book about confinement, its fate has often been not to liberate but restrict thought about political possibility, to reinforce familiar categories and oppositions, not unsettle them.
-Christopher Norris, for example, thought it ‘too much to hope that Nineteen Eighty-Four ... will soon be consigned to the dusty annals of Cold-War propaganda’, thus hoping that this book about the future, or lack of future, would itself have no future.
-For Salman Rushdie ‘the Orwell of … Nineteen Eighty-Four is advocating ideas that can only be of service to our masters’; for Fredric Jameson, it is a ’counter-revolutionary’ text; and for Edward Said it was ’virtually impossible to say anything terribly illuminating or even interesting about’ Orwell.
+A wide spectrum of figures from the left, both Marxist and non-Marxist have united in their disparagement of the book.
+Christopher Norris, for example, introducing a collection of essays from 1984 thought it ‘too much to hope that Nineteen Eighty-Four ... will soon be consigned to the dusty annals of Cold-War propaganda’, thus hoping that this book about the future, or lack of future, would itself have no future.
+Norris’s view that the politics of Nineteen Eighty-Four were irredeemably reactionary was widely held in this period: for Salman Rushdie ‘the Orwell of … Nineteen Eighty-Four is advocating ideas that can only be of service to our masters’.
+Similar judgements were made by leading literary theorists and thinkers in the United States: for Fredric Jameson, it was simply a ’counter-revolutionary’ text, whereas Edward Said, responding to a question with boredom rather than hostility confessed that he found it ’virtually impossible to say anything terribly illuminating or even interesting about’ Orwell.